PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppege-needs-a-refresher.md

 > Genetic drift.
 This is neutral variation without innovation, foresight or purpose.
 As geneticist John Sanford has shown, the accumulation of non-lethal mutations leads to genetic entropy, which trends toward extinction.

 I'm not sure anyone thinks genetic drift, by itself, has a tendency to make adaptive change.
-It can cause the g2enotypes to wander into an area of genotypic space that has new peaks.
+It can cause the genotypes to wander into an area of genotypic space that has new peaks.
 But it can equally-well do the opposite.